- JOIN / LOGIN

 women’s tennis moaning

 As you can see a bit part of the brand is sex appeal.
 Short skirts and revealing tennis dresses are part of the game.
-Warm blooded males appreciate this efforts as well as female fashionista’s.
+Warm blooded males appreciate these efforts as well as female fashionistas.

 Alize Cornet and the Double Standard Shirt Change

-At this year’s oppressively hot US Open players where constantly changing their shirts.
-But when French Player Alize Cornet accidentally put her shirt on backwards in the changing room during the 10 minute break she decided to flip it around quickly on court to keep play moving.
+At last year’s oppressively hot US Open players were constantly changing their shirts.
+But when French Player Alize Cornet accidentally put her shirt on backwards in the changing room during the 10 minute break, she decided to flip it around quickly on court to keep play moving.
 Unbelievably, the Chair Umpire gave her a code violation for the quick flip.

 Now when you search the term “Alize Co” on YouTube now the top searches are as follows: